-Developed by the Center for Inclusive Democracy (CID) at the University of Southern California, formerly the California Civic Engagement Project, this interactive web-based mapping tool is designed to assist California elections officials in the state’s 58 counties.
+Developed by the Center for Inclusive Democracy (CID) at the University of Southern California, this interactive web-based mapping tool is designed to assist California elections officials in the state’s 58 counties.

 About This Tool

-The Voting Location Siting Tool aids election officials in the siting process by producing optimal voting location and ballot drop boxes for half-mile grid squares across the county.
+The Voting Location and Outreach Tool aids election officials in the siting process by identifying optimal voting locations and ballot drop boxes for half-mile grid squares across a county.
 Election officials are able to find specific locations for consideration in these areas using local knowledge of their county’s resources and needs.
-The Siting Tool also provides visualization of demographic and voter data at the community level.
-Currently, the Tool provides full data modeling for the 15 counties that have adopted the California Voter’s Choice Act.
-The Voting Location Siting Tool is being expanded to the rest of California’s 58 counties in two phases in August and September of 2020.
+The Voting Location and Outreach Tool also provides visualization of demographic and voter data at the community level.

-Note: The Tool sites the legally required number of voting locations in a county as a minimum baseline.
-The Siting Tool’s purpose is to model the location of voting sites, not to suggest what number of voting locations best serves a community.
+Note: The Tool sites the number of voting locations in the most recent comparable election publicly disclosed by the county elections office.
+The Voting Location and Outreach Tool’s purpose is to model the location of voting sites based on the number of sites that a county is required to provide, not to suggest what number of voting locations best serves a community.

 What is the Voter's Choice Act?